gyula-horvath/drawCheckeredPattern-/README.md

 # drawCheckeredPattern-
-A small program that draws a Checkered pattern on the canvas.
+A small program that draws a Checkered pattern on the canvas, according to the parameters given.

 # Built with